100+ Best Fundraising Ideas for Everyone in 2024

 25. Restaurant Night

-In return, your nonprofit will bring in new customers and boost sales for the night.
+In return, your nonprofit will bring in new customers and boost sales.
 This way, you help the local business grow and you also raise money.
-This also gives parents a chance to meet and mingle.
-If you decide to try this fundraiser, make sure to plan well in advance so as to give ample notice time to your potential guests.
+This also gives parents and families a chance to meet and mingle.
+If you decide to try this fundraiser, make sure to plan well in advance to give you time to promote it to the community!

 Fundraising Potential: +++